ArizoftGames/war-eagles-digital/Docs/WE_Structure.md

 PauseMenu.tscn: Will be activated at any time during gameplay with ESC.
 Immediately presents main menu with buttons for Continue, Save, Load, New [Game], Credits, Options, Extras, Help, and Quit.

 CreditRoll.tscn: Displays credits.
 ESC, Spacebar, or internal Back button all return to PauseMenu.tscn.

+Extras.tscn: Displays and certain game files an support assets, and exports to user system by request.
+ESC, Spacebar, or internal Back button all return to PauseMenu.tscn.